Skip to content

 • Boundary Lines

-Types of Property Records
+Types of Property Records in Oklahoma

-There are various types of property records, each containing different information, and some even serve an important purpose.
+There are various types of property records, each containing different information, and some even serve an essential purpose.
 When performing a property history search, you may find many of these; the most common types are listed below.

 Deeds and Conveyance Records